microsoft/CNTK/README.md

 # Latest news
 *2016-11-11.* V 2.0 Beta 3 Release
 Highlights of this Release:
 * Integration with [NVIDIA NCCL](https://github.com/NVIDIA/nccl).
-Works Linux when building CNTK from sources.
+Works with Linux when building CNTK from sources.
 See here [how to enable](https://github.com/Microsoft/CNTK/wiki/Setup-CNTK-on-Linux#optional-nccl)
 * The first V.2.0 Prerelease Nuget Package for CNTK Evaluation library
 * Stability Improvements and bug fixes